elkcityhazard/chef-frank/content/recipes/quick-and-easy-chicken-recipes/southern-style-fried-chicken/index.md

 date: 2019-12-15T01:10:55+00:00

 ---
-Quick Easy Fried Chicken Recipe Made Southern Style with Egg and Milk Batter Then Rolled in Crushed Saltines and spices.
+Quick Fried Chicken Recipe Made Southern Style with Egg and Milk Batter Then Rolled in Crushed Saltines and spices.
 Call in the Kids, It&#8217;s Fried Chicken Tonight!

 ## Fried Chicken Southern Style Ingredients